 Every year Artisphere breaks its own attendance record.
-With consistent growth in attendance, we are able to bring arts, culture, and a unique experience to the Upstate year after year.
+With consistent growth in attendance, we continue to bring arts, culture, and a unique experience to the Upstate year after year.

 The Story of Artisphere

 Founded in 2003, Artisphere’s mission is to create a nationally recognized Fine Arts festival that enhances the quality of life and economic vitality in South Carolina.
 The 15th Anniversary of Artisphere in 2019 was a huge success.
 Applications reached 952, average artists’ sales were over $9,730, attendance neared 70,000 and economic impact grossed an astounding $9.1 million.

 Partnerships are a core element of Artisphere’s success, and the festival has a history of collaborating with a host of Greenville’s performance groups and venues.
 In 2009, we inaugurated special performance awards, underwritten by the Fred Collins Foundation, and have since distributed $130,000 to arts groups participating in our Local Performing Arts Showcase.
 Artisphere recruits local non-profit arts organizations to volunteer during the festival weekend and provides them with a portion of festival proceeds.
 Since 2005, Artisphere has donated over $275,000 to local groups like SCCT, Greenville Chorale, SCGSA&H and more.